DEXX36/Dexx36/README.md

 ### Hi there 👋
 -👀 Dexx here
-- 🔭 I’m currently working on Data Science projects
+- 🔭 Building with Kotlin
-- 🌱 I’m currently learning Data science and Machine Learning
+- 🌱 Analyzing with Python
-- 👯 I’m looking to collaborate on Open source data projects
+- 👯 Scrum master - I love guiding teams to successful projects
 - 📫 How to reach me: ogadar@gmail.com